NeilDegruthTR/crypto-coprocessor/README.md

 # crypto-coprocessor

-A cryptographic coprocessor (CCP) which is written in Verilog.
+A cryptographic coprocessor (CCP) written in Verilog HDL.

 **IMPORTANT: It works on behavioural simulation but the synthesis never finishes because DSA verificiation contains multiple amounts of 2048 bit D-FF and latches.**